nowshad-sust/VirtualPiano/README.txt

 Running the application
 1. Run NewJFrame.java
-2. play with keyboard
+2. Play with keyboard
-3. have fun
+3. Have fun